 I was reading an article this week that presented a great reminder to ask leadership teams what they learned during your meeting.
 Whether it was a quick standing meeting or a full-day retreat, you still need to know that what you wanted them to hear and act on has been communicated.
 You might think you’re […]

-This is a really simple and important question we should be asking our employees.
+Do your employees trust each other enough to get things done effectively?
+Do they trust you?
 Many Business Owners and CEOs would not ask because they really don’t want to know the answer.
-I’m preparing to take a team through a session on building trust and decided it was time to re-read Stephen Covey’s book Speed of […]
+I recently took a company through a session on building trust based on the concepts from Stephen Covey’s book Speed of Trust so […]

 Last year, REI decided to close its 143 stores on Black Friday and encourage their employees to live out their Culture and “Opt Outside.”
 They were also closed on Thanksgiving day.
 (Like the rest of the world used to do).
 REI President and CEO Jerry Stritzke said he did this to reinforce their set of Values […]

 Most of us agree that people should be free to do what they want, unless of course it goes against what we want, then it feels like an attack against us personally rather than the other person’s right.
 It can be about something as simple as “should you leave the toilet seat up or down” […]

 Needle point looks confusing and messed up when you view it from the underside.
 That how our employees see things most of the time.
 Your job is to let them see the view from the top.

 Are you joining us at Leadercast on May 8?
 This is a great one day leadership development and team building event for companies here in DFW.
 The event takes place in Atlanta and is sent live via satellite to host locations around the world, including our site at the Hope Center in Plano.
 You can […]

 I don’t watch the Academy Awards or care much about it, but a lot of other people (like my wife) sure do.
 Not to sound too cynical, but I have no idea who has been nominated or who will win, and I really don’t care.
 However, a lot of other people do.
 Why?
 Does it make […]